lxzan/gws/README.md

 #### Attention

-- It's designed for api server, do not write big message
+- It's designed for api server, do not write big message.
-- WebSocket events are emitted synchronously, manage goroutines yourself
+- WebSocket events are emitted synchronously, manage goroutines yourself.
+- Write operations are synchronous blocking, for broadcast scenarios, special attention is needed.

 #### Benchmark